Zeppelin LZ 66: Bombing Boston 2/3. September 1916

-The night between 2 and 3 September 1916, L 23 from the base in Nordholz with the officers Ganzel and Rothe participated in World War I's largest bombing raid against England, involving a total of 12 Navy and four of the Army airships.
-L 23 threw seven bombs over the Boston area of Lincolnshire, with six hitting the city and one hitting Wyberton 3km southwest, causing one death.
+On the night of 2-3 September 1916, L 23 from the base in Nordholz with the officers Ganzel and Rothe participated in World War I's largest bombing raid against England, involving a total of 12 Navy and four of the Army airships.
+L 23 threw seven bombs over the Boston area of Lincolnshire, with six hitting the town and one hitting Wyberton 3km southwest, causing one death.

 Boarding of Royal

-On April 23, 1917, L 23 brought the Norwegian ship Royal on the North Sea 85 miles off the Bovbjerg Lighthouse.
+On 23 April 1917, L 23 intercepted the Norwegian ship Royal on the North Sea 85 nautical miles (157.42 km) off the Bovbjerg Lighthouse.
 They were able to stop the ship by dropping a bomb right in front of it, forcing its Norwegian crew to board the lifeboats.
-The airship then proceeded gently down the one lifeboat, where Commander Bockholt pleaded for the ship's papers and sent an officer and 5 sailors over to the sailing ship to investigate if the cargo ship was carrying contraband, namely illegal timber to England.
+The airship then proceeded to gently hover above one lifeboat, whereupon Commander Bockholt demanded the ship's papers and sent an officer and 5 sailors over to the vessel to investigate if the cargo ship was carrying contraband in violation of Norwegian neutrality.
+Royal was indeed illegally carrying timber to England, namely pit props destined for West Hartlepool.
+This discovery allowed the legal confiscation of the ship as a prize of war.

 A swiftly selected boarding party consisting of boatman Bernhard Wiesemann, chief mate Ernst Fegert and chief mate Friedrich Engelke took over the sailing ship.
-The Norwegian crew was initially locked in their quarters, but when the Germans struggled to maneuver the ship's sail, they were set free and ordered to sail the bark to Cuxhaven, where they arrived after 43 hours.
-This action was quite an achievement but it annoyed the German command as it put the Zeppelin at considerable risk while it hovered over the ship.
+The Norwegian crew was initially locked in their quarters, but when the Germans struggled to maneuver the ship's sail, the crew were set free and ordered to sail the bark to Cuxhaven, where they arrived after 43 hours.

-There they confiscated and sold Royal, who then came to fly various German shipping companies both during and after the war until the ship in 1924 sold for scrap.
+There the navy confiscated and sold Royal, who then went on to serve with various German shipping companies both during and after the war until the ship in 1924 sold for scrap.

+This action was quite an achievement and boosted morale of the Zeppelin corps, but it annoyed the German command as it put the Zeppelin at considerable risk for little reward, and instructions were given to not repeat the capture.